trust-mfn-berlin/animals-as-objects/vault/theme.how-do-animals-end-up-in-the-zoo.md

 <figcaption>

-_The two Asian elephants "Omar" and "Rostom" were gifts of the British court to their relations in the Prussian royal family in 1881.
+_The two Asian elephants “Omar” and “Rostom” were gifts of the British court to their relations in the Prussian royal family in 1881.
 (AZGB.
 All rights reserved.)_

 </figcaption>